regix1/qbt-cleanup/README.md

 2. This can occur in unique media server setups or when scheduled tasks are interrupted
 3. Using qBittorrent's built-in removal feature interferes with Sonarr/Radarr file management and triggers health check errors
 4. Without proper cleanup, your torrent client becomes cluttered with completed torrents
+5. File processing tools like FileFlows may be working on files from torrents that get deleted prematurely

 ### The Solution